datamesh-governance/datamesh-governance.com/policies/interoperability/delta-file-format.md

 ## Considered Alternatives

 - JSON
-- Delta
+- Parquet
 - Multi-format

 ## Automation

-- Databricks comes with Parquet support out of the box
+- Databricks comes with Delta support out of the box
 - Tutorials provided by enabling team

 ## Verification / Adherence / Monitoring

-- Query all data products ([GOV-12](datacatalog.md)) periodically and try to deserialize latest file
+- Query all data products periodically and try to deserialize latest file
-- Query all data products ([GOV-12](datacatalog.md)) periodically and check suffix
+- Query all data products periodically and check suffix
 - Webhook after each data product publishing with tag `serialization:delta`